List of Canadian tornadoes and tornado outbreaks (2000–present)

 This is a list of tornadoes and tornado outbreaks that have occurred in Canada since the year 2000.
 Due to increasing detection, particularly in the US and southern Canada, numbers of counted tornadoes have increased markedly in recent decades although number of actual tornadoes and counted significant tornadoes has not.
 In older events, the number of tornadoes officially counted is likely underestimated.

 On average, there are around 80 confirmed and unconfirmed tornadoes that touch down in Canada each year, with most occurring in the southern Canadian Prairies, Southern Ontario and southern Quebec.
 Canada ranks second in the world for the most tornadoes per year, after the United States.
 The most common types are F0 to F2 in damage intensity level and usually result in minor structural damage to barns, wood fences, roof shingles, chimneys, uprooted or snapped tree limbs and downed power lines.
 Fewer than 5% of tornadoes in Canada are rated F3 or higher in intensity, where wind speeds are in excess of 225 km/h.
 Prior to April 1, 2013, Canada used a slightly modified Fujita scale, and as of that date the Enhanced Fujita scale, again slightly modified, was put into use to rate tornado intensity, based on the damage to buildings and vegetation.

 Each year on average, about 43 tornadoes occur across the Canadian Prairies and about 17 occur across Ontario and Quebec.
 New Brunswick and the British Columbia Interior are also recognized tornado zones.
 All other provinces and territories have significantly less threat from tornadoes.
 The peak season in Canada is through the summer months (June to August) when clashing air masses move north, as opposed to the spring season in the United States southern-central plains, although tornadoes in Canada have occurred in spring, fall and very rarely winter.
+In certain years like 2012, when there had been drought in the American Midwest and The Great Plains but the Canadian Prairies had higher humidity, Saskatchewan recorded more tornadoes that July than the entire USA.